benwyrosdick/webhook-manager/README.md

    - Syntax-highlighted request body
 3. **Full-screen View**: Click "Full Screen" to view request bodies in a modal
 4. **Resend Requests**: Click the send icon to resend any request to its mapped endpoint
+5. **Copy cURL**: Click "Copy cURL" to generate and copy a cURL command for the mapped endpoint
-5. **Delete Requests**: Remove individual requests or clear all requests
+6. **Delete Requests**: Remove individual requests or clear all requests

 ### URL Mappings